 Yeah, yeah, the Pimento Sandwich gets all of the headlines, but my favorite is the Egg Salad Sandwich.
 First, you can hardly get them anymore as it has been banished somewhat as a 1950s relic sandwich choice.
 That said, the “Egg Sally” is made to perfection at the Masters.
 I’m not the only one that thinks so, either.
-Last year, Golf.com did a feature on the Top 16 concession items at the Masters and the Egg Salad Sandwich was rated No. 1 followed by the Classic Chicken and Pimento Cheese Sandwiches.
+A couple of years ago, Golf.com did a feature on the Top 16 concession items at the Masters and the Egg Salad Sandwich was rated No. 1 followed by the Classic Chicken and Pimento Cheese Sandwiches.

 Unlike most tournaments where the concession stands are in high-profile positions to sell you $10 beers and $8 hot dogs, the Masters is very discreet in placing their concession complexes in tree-lined areas away from the fairways.
 You won’t believe the prices, either.
 Think 1972!
-How about a: A Masters Club Sandwich for $2.50, Pimento Cheese Sandwich for $1.50, a domestic beer for $4.00 and Georgia Peach Ice Cream Sandwich for $2.00
+How about a: A Masters Club or BBQ Sandwich for $3.00, Pimento Cheese or Egg Salad Sandwich for $1.50, a domestic beer for $5.00 and fresh brewed ice tea for $2.00

 Out of all the souvenir loot I scored at the Masters Merchandise complex, my favorite is the coffee cup which cost around 12 bucks.
 Why?
 Because every single morning I can savor my coffee or tea and be reminded of my favorite golf tournament and all the happiness I experienced there.
 It’s a phenomenal gift too with lots more staying power than a golf shirt or hat.